moon-jam/discord-bot-Remote-Wake-On-LAN/README.md

 ## Setup

+1. This application requires a small server, like a Raspberry Pi, that is always powered on to listen for commands and respond accordingly.
-1. Clone the repository.
+2. Clone the repository on your server.
-2. Install the required Python packages using pip or pip3, depending on your system:
+3. Install the required Python packages using pip or pip3, depending on your system:

     ```bash
     # If pip is linked to Python 3 on your system